Chapter Five

 “You don’t look like such a stud.
 How come you have so many girlfriends?”

 One of Mr. Lo’s rentals needed a minor fix.
 The place turned out to be occupied by a large Philippine family.
-Two daughters were home when I got there, both about twenty years old.
-Cab Covey was doing a comedy show at the Great American Music Hall that night and I asked if they’d like to go.
+Two daughters were home when he got there, both about twenty years old.
+Cab Covey was doing a comedy show at the Great American Music Hall that night and he asked if they’d like to go.
 Joslin and May Rose wore traditional baro sayas.
-They were a stunningly beautiful sight.
+They were a beautiful sight.
+One on each arm.
 Cab’s performance as a ventriloquist’s dummy was hilarious.

 Mr Lo began “We bought that house for twenty seven thousand dollars, cash.”